pythonhealthdatascience/llm_simpy/notebooks/01_methods/04_design.md

 | 10      | Common random numbers                         | Allocate unique random number stream to each distribution                                                     |
 | 11      | User interface                                | A web browser based interface for the model.
 See {cite}`monks2023improving`                                   |
 ```
+To optimise organisation and usability of the `simpy` simulation model we adopted the approach of {cite:p}`monks2023improving` in aims 3, 8 and 11.
+The result is that model logic is separated from parameters using an `Experiment` class (used to setup "what-if" experiments).
+The `Experiment` class is used in combination with a multiple replications wrapper function to generate results.
+This simple organisation enables quick integration with Python web app frameworks such as `streamlit` to make models usable by a wider group of people.

+To enable both repeatable replications and variance reduction between experiments, we chose to implement common random number (CRN) streams in our models; i.e. each random statistical distribution used for sampling has its own unique controllable pseudo random number stream {cite:p}`Davies2007`.
+This is inline with case study 2 that used Simul8 that implements CRN.
+However, we note that case study 1 was implemented in VBA and it is unclear if CRN streams were implemented by the authors.
+We aimed to manage all random sampling through the `numpy.random` module and the PCG-64 pseudo-random number generator.
+For the pilot we followed a simple approach where the replication number was used to spawn $n$ independent random number streams.

+Python code should follow coding standards such as PEP8 and PEP257.
+For the pilot we chose to relax these standards to reduce the number of lines the LLMs had to generate (in terms of line wrapping and documentation).
+After all iterations were completed we used the tool `black` to autoformat the code to meet PEP8 standards.

 ## References